the-sabra/express-tool/README.md

 ## Quick start

-go the directory you need to generate the project and execute this command
+go to the directory you need to generate the project and execute this command

 ```bash
 new|n [options] [project-name]
 ```
-you can use option your new only and he gives you some question
+you can use the option your new only and he gives you some question